LogtalkDotOrg/logtalk3/manuals/sources/userman/reflection.rst

 Black-box view
 ~~~~~~~~~~~~~~

-The black-box view provides a view that respects entity encapsulation and
+The black-box view provides a view that takes into account entity encapsulation
-thus only allow querying about predicates and operators that are within
+and thus only allow querying about predicates and operators that are within
 scope of the entity calling the reflection methods.
+This is the view we use
+and asking questions such as: *What messages can be sent to this object?*

 Built-in methods are provided for querying the :ref:`predicates that are
 declared and can be called or used as messages <methods_current_predicate_1>`